godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.5.rst

 .. note::

     In C#, the enum ``RenderingDevice.Features`` breaks compatibility because of the way the bindings generator detects the enum prefix.
-New members where added to the enum in `GH-103941`_ that caused the enum member ``Address`` to be renamed to ``BufferDeviceAddress``.
+New members were added to the enum in `GH-103941`_ that caused the enum member ``Address`` to be renamed to ``BufferDeviceAddress``.

 GLTF